 - Go exploring around the farm, garden, orchard, or neighborhood.

-- Travel to a new place or explore new parts of the city or state, including local cultural events.
+- Travel to a new place or explore new parts of their city or state, including attending local cultural events.

 - Go fishing, stargazing, camping, or geocaching together.